harmony-one/h/progress/yuriy-menkov.md

 ---

 2025-07-04 Fri: Made improvements to the extended validator voting strategy (put it on pause for now until sync with Theo.
-Wwitched to working on backtesting tools for Artem's bot application.
+Switched to working on backtesting tools for Artem's bot application.

 2025-07-03 Thu: Completed the basic version of Snapshot X for Harmony.
 Improved the indexer to run through a Docker container and connected it to the internal Fly.io database.
 The indexer and GraphQL API are available [here](https://hmy-snapshotx-api.fly.dev/).
 Deployed the frontend [demo app](https://sx-harmony.web.app/#/explore) — with all basic strategies and core functionality: creating spaces, proposals, voting, etc.